luciancroitoru/DonationsForCharityScoreKeeper/README.md

 # DonationsForCharityScoreKeeper

-This app was created in order to help an organization raise funds for charity during music festivals through colaboration and competition.
+This app was created in order to help an organization raise funds for charity during events through gamification.

 Rules of the game:
-The members of the organization are divided in 2 teams Green Team (Team A), and Blue Team (Team B).
+The members of the organization are divided in 2 teams: Green Team (Team A), and Blue Team (Team B).
 Both teams can sell:
 -water (for 1 eur)
 -coffee (for 2 eur)